SurfingNerd/diamond-example-rng/README.md

-# Diamond Random Value Seeds
+# Diamond Randomness System Demo NFT

 One of the strengths of the Diamond Network is the cooperative consensus algorithm, that provide a random number as first transaction in each block, those random number is not predictable by the network validators, as well not the inclusion and order of transactions.
 This solves a lot of problems for smart contracts that rely on on chain randomness.